A story of massive personal growth.

-I learned to be more honest and vulnerable rather than trying to hide behind the "Mr Perfect" facade I had built up.
+I learned to be more honest and vulnerable rather than trying to hide behind the “Mr Perfect” facade I had built up.
 Giving more of myself led to me connecting more with my students.
-Every time I taught, I became a little more open.
+With every new cohort I taught, I became a little more open.

 I learned how to assemble teams

 Most of the work at GA is project based collaborations in teams.
 I assembled those teams.
 Man, that was so fun!
 My co-instructor and I put the names of the students on post it notes, and decided which ones would fit together, and on which project — based on how we assess their skills, personalities, and what we knew about their goals and hobbies.

 Before teaching, I had spent the last 8 years mostly sitting in front of a computer screen, making things.
 It had made me arrogant and disconnected from the people around me.
 Teaching taught me greater empathy and kindness and continues to do so.